giellalt/lang-bla/bla.md

-Root lexicon for Blackfoot phonology
+Blackfoot Nominal and Verbal Morphology

+from verb file

 * * *